MediaComem/comem-travel-log-ionic-setup/README.md

 ```

 The storage module returns Promises, but we'll be plugging this new function into `logIn()` which uses Observables,
-so we convert the Promise to an Observable before returning it.
+so we convert the Promise to an Observable before returning it, with the `from` function.

 You can now update the `logIn()` method to persist the API's authentication response with the new `saveAuth()` method.
 To do that, use RxJS's [`delayWhen`][rxjs-delay-when] operator, which allows us to delay an Observable stream (in this case, the one that indicates our user is authenticated) until another Observable emits